TheoLeanse/CVdraft/README.md

   I don't know fuck all.
   I like knots.
   I like to unpick things.
+  How to approach a problem.
   I want to be a really bloody great developer.
   Total focus on code has been amazing.
+  So excited by the idea that I could actually do this for a living.
   My mind is so used to being blown now that I can't go back.
   From studying literature to selling music to writing code...
   76% in paper on Finnegans Wake and Ezra Pound's Cantos I like to understand difficult thing.
   Make complex things simple.
+  Being lost is a promise of an interesting problem.
+  Love principled design, and conceptual frameworks.
   Be responsible for my own shit.
   Find out about things.
   Record collecting.